Search:

 On 16th of December 2022– one year after the dismissal by the Dutch Public Prosecutor’s Office – an appeal challenging the Dutch government’s failure to investigate the use of North Korean forced labour in the shipbuilding supply chains of two Dutch shipbuilding firms has been filed by La Strada International with support of Prakken d’Oliveira and Global Legal Action Network (GLAN).

-In our appeal, we argue that the two Dutch shipbuilding firms knew or reasonably could have known about the inhumane, severe exploitative conditions that North Korean workers were subjected to, but still went ahead with ordering ship components.
+In our appeal, we argued that the two Dutch shipbuilding firms knew or reasonably could have known about the inhumane, severe exploitative conditions that North Korean workers were subjected to, but still went ahead with ordering ship components.
 Deliberately taking advantage of the exploitation of another is criminalized in the Netherlands.
 Furthermore, acquiring goods which are known or could have reasonably be known to be produced through a crime like forced labour amounts to the crimes of money laundering and fencing under Dutch law.

 Next to profiting of human trafficking, the scope of our complaint includes also money laundering and fencing.
 The prosecutor did not or hardly explain why these crimes have not been committed, whereas these offences have a very broad scope of criminality under Dutch law.
+We believe governments have a responsibility to hold companies accountable which knowingly profit and gain high profits at the expense of workers in state imposed forced labour.

 who IS behind this complaint and appeal?